tammyzhang-1/playful-plants/design-plan/design-journey.md

 SELECT tags.id, tags.name
   FROM (entry_tags INNER JOIN tags ON entry_tags.tag_id = tags.id)
   WHERE (entry_tags.entry_id = $id);
+// then escape with array of parameter markers

 // returning the information associated with the plant entry SELECT * FROM entries WHERE (id = $id);
+// then escape with array of parameter markers
 ```